 Helen Cullen - Chair of Governors

 My background is in teaching and I am bringing my 35 years experience in education to the Governing Body.
 I have worked in both primary and secondary schools, as a teacher and also in a variety of leadership roles, latterly as Deputy Head, before retiring in July, 2015.
 I have been involved in most areas of school life but have had responsibility particularly for Literacy, R.E., Assessment, Safeguarding, Curriculum and Data.
 I now work in Southampton training teachers for Primary Schools.
-My grandson attends St Nicholas school so I too have a vested interest in its future.
 In my role as Governor I will be able to contribute to the School and help it to continue providing the best possible education for each child, looking ahead to the challenges and opportunities in the future.

 I was asked to be a foundation governor at the school just after my daughters started in reception class.
 As a foundation governor the schools Christian principles and ethos are of great importance to me.
 I've been able to be involved with and Chair the Premises panel where the fabric of the school itself is maintained.